MicrosoftDocs/entra-docs/docs/architecture/external-identity-deployment-architectures.md

 #### Account lifecycle

 Users can invite business partners to the tenant in ad-hoc collaboration scenarios.
 Define custom processes to track and offboard invited external users.
-[Manage guest access with access reviews](../id-governance/manage-guest-access-with-access-reviews.md) describes how to ensure that guest users have right access.
+[Manage guest access with access reviews](../id-governance/manage-guest-access-with-access-reviews.md) describes how to ensure that guest users have appropriate access.

-Onboard business partners with Entitlement Management access packages that have built-in controls such as approval workflows and a tracking and offboarding lifecycle after they lose access to access packages.
-Administrators can enable self-service sign-in and sign-up flows for specific applications.
-Define custom processes to track and offboard invited external users with features such as access reviews.
+Business partners can also be onboarded via Entitlement Management access packages with built-in controls such as approval workflows.
+User accounts onboarded with Entitlement Management have built-in tracking and offboarding lifecycle after they lose access to access packages.

+Administrators can also enable self-service sign-in/sign-up flows for specific applications.
+Organizations need to define custom processes to track and offboard external users onboarded this way using features such as access reviews or calls to Microsoft Graph.

 #### External identity providers